williamweckl/ember-countries/README.md

 import {countries, countriesWithoutZip, countriesWithState} from 'ember-countries';
 import {countryIsoToValue, isCountryWithState, isCountryWithoutZip} from 'ember-countries';

-// Simply use the lists
+// How to use lists
 export default Ember.Controller.extend({
   ...
   countriesList: countries,